ed-marquez/PullOracleWalkthrough/README.md

-# Supra Demo on Hedera
+# Supra Demo on Hedera - Pull

-This example shows how to use Supra Oracles real-world data feeds.
+This example shows how to use Supra Oracles real-world data feeds (Pull model).
 It fetches and verifies price data from Supra's gRPC server and use it within a smart contract on the Hedera network.
 These are key files:

 ## [`main.js`](./client/main.js)